ppy/osu-wiki/wiki/Client/Interface/Cookie/en.md

 ## History

-The following is a table that shows all of the cookies used all throughout the history of osu!.
-These have been put here for archival purposes.
+The following is a table that shows all of the cookies used throughout the history of osu! for archival purposes.

 | Cookie | Years used | Notes |
 | :-: | :-: | :-- |